 “The Empire is the mother of our civilisation,” he continues.
 “Upon her teats the suckling citizens feed and grow strong.
 The Kingdoms are four rooms in the House of Empire.
 It is the Empire which provides the roof, giving shelter to our people.
 If the roof is neglected, the House will fall.
 Ruin and chaos to millions of people.
 The dams would break and the irrigations of the plains would fail.
 Floods in summer, drought in winter, famine all year round.
 The Kingdoms would fight among themselves and our enemies would soon pick the bones of this land clean.
 Too much is at stake to tolerate stupidity, Lord Spy.”

 Taking this to be an Imperial signal, the Chief Counsellor slips from the discomfort of his stool to kneel once more but is signalled to stand.

 “The Khan plots raids and pillaging from his northern grasslands.
-The Kingdom of the North is strong but he will burn through the Kingdom of the East where our people have become fat and complacent.
-Tell General Fang he must prepare to strike soon and hard.”
+The Kingdom of the North is strong but he will burn through them and pillage the rich the Kingdom of the East where our people have become fat and complacent.
+Tell General Fang he must prepare to strike soon and hard.
+He is my fiercest General but he seems reluctant to move.
+He must defend the East and crush the Great Khan.”
 The Emperor is addressing the four corners of the room.
 Lord Spy appears to draw breath for a moment but stays silent.